mdaffin/disconnected.systems/_drafts/2016-02-03-raspberry-pi-archlinuxarm-create-img.md

 published: false
 ---

 The archlinuxarm install instructions are only designed for linux, they likley also work on mac but windows users are out of luck.
 However it is quite simple to use a linux vm to create an `.img` from the root filesystem tar archlinuxarm supplies.
+This guide is primarly aimed at windows users, but will work just as well in linux or mac.

 ## Install Vagrant and VirtualBox